nricciardi/nmd/README.md

 If you watch dossier files and compile them if anything changes, you should use watcher mode (`-w` option).

 Watcher mode compile dossier if any change is captured.
 Changes are captured only if a minimum time is elapsed.
-To set minimum time use `-t` option
+To set minimum time use `-t` option.

+`--fast-draft` to create a fast draft of dossier, generally compiler takes less time to generate it.

 ## Develop